February 15, 2022

 A word of warning, people use the Cemetery for walking their dogs.
 And like everywhere these days, not everyone picks up their dog poo.
 Just keep your eyes peeled, especially if you are letting any kids run through there.

-The cemetery is no longer in use, but contains some really interesting graves.
+The cemetery contains some historically interesting graves.

 Alfred Wallis, the fisherman turned painter is buried here.
 His grave is decorated with lovely ceramic tiles made by his good friend Bernard Leech (from The Leech Pottery).